tejaswivelivela/golang-problemsolving/README.md

 # golang-problemsolving
-problem solving have tasks related to various techniques of solving challenging code practice excercise
+problem solving have tasks related to various techniques of solutions for challenging code practice excercise